hpcosta/DSMModule/README.md

 				* Person name finder model, trained on conll02 shared task data.
 				* Misc name finder model, trained on conll02 shared task data.
 			* the English and Spanish models are loaded by the 'NEREnModelsLoader' and 'NEREsModelsLoader' classes, respectively.
+	* CSV
+		* used to store the similarity socores
+			* opencsv-3.3.jar